How to Strip and Wax Commercial Hard Floors [+ Key Benefits]

 The key to a proper strip and finish relies on the right products and procedure.
 Make sure to review the most common floor stripping mistakes and to follow the steps above to reduce the chance of mistakes and floor damage.

-To learn more about how to build an effective floor care program specific to your facility’s needs, or to better understand the steps necessary to implement these procedures so you can keep your floors looking their best, contact an EBP Account Executive today.
+To learn more about how to build an effective floor care program specific to your facility’s needs, or to better understand the steps necessary to implement these procedures so you can keep your floors looking their best, contact an EBP Specialist today.

 Find out more about our Hard Floor Care Training program: